 In addition to the regular store patrols, we also provide crime prevention support for stores during late-night and crime prevention patrols to raise awareness together with franchise stores.

 4. Conducting crime prevention drills

-Employees are trained under police direction in methods of responding to robberies, including throwing of anti-crime color paintballs.
-In recent years, we have also been conducting special fraud prevention drills.
+Employees are trained under police direction in methods of responding to robberies, including throwing of anti-crime color paintballs and, more recently, training for special fraud prevention.

 A crime prevention self-check list